makeabilitylab/physcomp/communication/serial-intro.md

 {:toc}
 ---

 Devices need to communicate.
 Sensors to microcontrollers.
 Microcontrollers to computers.
 Computers to the Internet.
 And beyond!
-Many different protocols have been created to support this communication from [Ethernet](https://en.wikipedia.org/wiki/Ethernet) to [Zigbee](https://en.wikipedia.org/wiki/Zigbee).
+Many different protocols have been created to support device-to-device communication from [Ethernet](https://en.wikipedia.org/wiki/Ethernet) and [Zigbee](https://en.wikipedia.org/wiki/Zigbee) to WiFi and Bluetooth.
 In this lesson, we will focus on asynchronous serial communication, specifically TTL serial (Transistor-Transistor Logic Serial)—an enduring standard that has prevailed since the beginning of personal computers and is what the [Arduino Serial library](https://www.arduino.cc/reference/en/language/functions/communication/serial/) uses.

-Unlike other popular serial communication protocols like [I<sup>2</sup>C](https://learn.sparkfun.com/tutorials/i2c/all) and [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all), TTL Serial is *asynchronous*, which means it does not rely on a shared clock signal (precisely timed voltage pulses) paired with its data lines.
+Unlike other popular serial communication protocols like [I<sup>2</sup>C](https://learn.sparkfun.com/tutorials/i2c/all) and [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all), TTL serial is *asynchronous*, which means it does not rely on a shared clock signal (precisely timed voltage pulses) paired with its data lines.
 This has the benefit of fewer wires but does result in a bit of communication overhead for each transmitted "packet" or data frame.

-In this lesson, we'll dive into asynchronous serial communication and how we can use it for computer-to-microcontroller and microcontroller-to-computer communication.
+In this lesson, we'll dive into asynchronous serial communication and how we can use it for bidrectional `Computer ↔ Arduino` communication.

 ## Serial communication with Arduino

 <!-- Arduino uses a standard [asynchronous serial communication protocol](https://learn.sparkfun.com/tutorials/serial-communication/all) for serial communication.  -->

+We've been using [Arduino's serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/) functionality since our very first set of lessons (*e.g.,* [L3: Serial Debugging](../arduino/serial-print.md)).
+However, we've glossed over the details and used serial primarily for debugging rather than `Computer ↔ Arduino` communication.

 On Arduino, we initialize the serial port using [`Serial.begin()`](https://www.arduino.cc/en/Serial.Begin).
-Indeed, we've done this since our very first set of lessons on Arduino (*e.g.,* [L3: Serial Debugging](../arduino/serial-print.md)).

 The [`Serial.begin()`](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/HardwareSerial.cpp) function has two overloaded options:

 {% highlight C %}
 begin(unsigned long baud)